how it works

 • issuer + time + jti

-Later, anyone can prove: What was offered, what was paid, and what was delivered: the exact dispute triangle.
+Later, a verifier can confirm the issuer signed a record binding: What was offered, what was paid, and what was delivered: the exact dispute triangle.
 Replay-guarded, bundle-exportable, and verifiable offline.

 types: org.peacprotocol/payment. extension: org.peacprotocol/commerce. rails: x402, Stripe, paymentauth, ACP, UCP, AP2.